reawwad/reawwad.github.io/index.md

   >   * Worked in the development of a web-based application for automating the RTM process using Perl.
   > * Development Engineer, Constraints Editor Systems(CES) Team
   >   * Egypt, April 2001-Jan 2005
-  >   * Worked on GUI enhancement of GDT(simulation tools).
+  >   * Worked on GUI enhancement of GDT(simulation tools) using JAVA.
-  >   * Developed a new JAVA based interface instead of the GTK based interface.
 > * #### Cairo & Alexandria Stock Exchange, Egypt (Dec 1999-April 2001)
   > * Systems Engineer
   >   * Participated in building the infrastructure for the stocks trading system using Oracle database
   >   * Worked with Oracle DB stored procedures to help convert the data from old trading system to the new system
 > * #### IBM, Egypt July 1998 - Nov 1999.
   > * Software Engineer
-  >   * Participated in the software design and development of an IBM internal project: Translation planning and management system             (TPMS) using JAVA.
+  >   * Participated in the software design and development of an IBM internal project:TPMS using JAVA
 #### TECHNICAL SKILLS
-> * Working experience in c#, c# asyn programming, JAVA, Powershell script
+> * Working experience in c#, c# async programming, JAVA, Powershell script, sql
-> * Working experience in Sql, Kql.
 #### DESIGN AND ANALYSIS SKILLS
 > * Working experience in extracting system and users requirements.
 > * Working experience in analytical skills in building object-oriented design.